ADORSYS-GIS/e2e-banking-app/docs/backend_guide.md

 1. Power Pay Service:

 This is the core of the backend which intelligently processes all requests and orchestrates the system's intricate logic.
-This service intuitively interacts with the Power Pay App, SMS Gateway, and the Power Pay Store via RESTful APIs, ensuring smooth and reliable communication channels.
+This service intuitively interacts with other components ensuring smooth and reliable communication channels.

 2. Database: